w3c/WebPlatformWG/WorkMode.md

 ## Meetings?
 What Meetings?

-Most of Web Platform' specification work progresses without formal meetings.
-Instead, **all of the technical work is done via the group's various mail lists, Github Issues (see [Web Platform' Github repositories](https://github.com/orgs/w3c/teams/webplatform/repositories)), [Bugzilla bug databases](https://www.w3.org/Bugs/Public/describecomponents.cgi?product=WebAppsWG) and IRC**.
+Most of the group's specification work progresses without formal meetings.
+Instead, **all of the technical work is done via the group's various mail lists, Github Issues (see the [group's Github repositories](https://github.com/orgs/w3c/teams/webplatform/repositories)), [Bugzilla bug databases](https://www.w3.org/Bugs/Public/describecomponents.cgi?product=WebAppsWG) and IRC**.

 **Editors and active collaborators are encouraged to have spec-specific distributed meetings (voice conferences) to discuss high priority bugs, to gather input on a specific topic, etc**.